Tremors (1990 film): Post-production

-Composer Ernest Troost's musical score for the film went mostly unused.
-The studio thought it was "too goofy" and cut most of it, later hiring composer Robert Folk to write a new score that was more "serious and action-y".
+The majority of the score was written by composer Ernest Troost, but the studio wanted the action scenes to have a larger feel, hiring Robert Folk to write a few new pieces of score that would give the action greater heft.
 Despite his contributions, Folk ultimately went uncredited.

 Tremors was set for a November 1989 release.
 However, the MPAA gave the film an R rating owing to language, and the creators decided at the last minute to make the film more commercially available.
 Over 20 or so uses of the word "fuck" were either cut or redubbed with softer words; examples include "Can you fly, you sucker?" and "We killed that motherhumper", among several others.
 The film was pushed back to allow more time for editing, and the film was eventually released in January 1990 with a PG-13 rating.
 Wilson and Maddock later stated they were very happy with the decision to make Tremors appeal to a more family-friendly audience rather than an adult-oriented audience.